eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

      or runaway staking
   -- Under no growth or weak deflation, runaway staking is inevitable.

-* Givn the above, we emphasize that changing the yield curve can backfire, *raising* equilibrium staking fraction.
+* Given the above, we emphasize that changing the yield curve could backfire, *raising* long term staking fraction.

 ### For the moderately impatient reader.